 Who Should Fill Out a FAFSA?

-In short, everyone should fill out a FAFSA form.
-This includes those who believe they won’t qualify for aid because you make too much money.
+College students and their parents should submit a FAFSA form annually.
+This includes those who believe they won’t qualify for aid because they make too much money.
 Low-interest financial aid loans are available to everyone regardless of income.
 Even if a student won’t use financial aid, many private scholarships want to see the results of the FAFSA form.
 Millions of dollars of federal student aid are left on the table each year simply because people did not fill out a FAFSA form, according to the College Board.

 Tips on How to Fill Out a FAFSA Form

-Federal aid can help finance your education, but is often not enough on its own.
+Federal aid can help finance your education, but often it is not enough on its own.
 Learn more about AAA Northeast’s affordable student lending products and services.